PatrykRudzinski/randomovie/README.md

 # Randomovie

 ## What will we watch tonight?
-### educational puropse web app based on [movie API](https://developers.themoviedb.org/3/getting-started/introduction)
+### For educational puropse web app based on [movie API](https://developers.themoviedb.org/3/getting-started/introduction)

 ## Suggested tech stack:
   * Django